How to Auto Start a Program on Raspberry Pi? (4 Ways)

 crontab -e

-- Add a line starting with @reboot, followed by your script command, like this:
+- Add a line starting with @reboot, followed by the full path to your script, like this:

 (If you’re new to this, I have a guide that shows you the most important commands and shortcuts in Nano.)